taminater/LEAPs/content/leaps/leap-23.md

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-By creating our own LYRA/BNT pool, we can offer consistent liquidity on L1 without paying emissions for the liquidity or using a bonding discount.
+By funding our own LYRA/BNT pool, we can offer consistent liquidity on L1 without paying emissions for the liquidity or using a bonding discount.
 We can avoid mercenary capital that will farm and dump our token and protect DAO funds from losses with Bancor’s IL protection.
 Bancor V3 will be available in approximately 6 weeks and will shorten the IL protection window to 7 days.
 Once V3 is available, the Lyra DAO will migrate the pool's liquidity over at the council's discretion while maintaining IL protection.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Lyra currently exposes or the creations of new ones.-->

-Purchase BNT
-Lyra DAO to purchase 1500 $BNT ($2.24 at the time of writing, $3,360 in notional value) Bootstrap LYRA/BNT Pool -
-Lyra Pool
-Introduce LYRA price at the moment of staking
-Choose 1,500 BNT, the LYRA amount should fill automatically, and then stake.
 Deposit Lyra
-Once the pool is formed, Lyra will deposit LYRA into the pool up to the limit of 100,000 BNT ($224,000 in notional value currently)
+Lyra's DAO will deposit LYRA into the pool up to the limit of 100,000 BNT ($224,000 in notional value currently)
-The bootstrapping stake of $BNT can be removed if the DAO chooses, and is NOT protected against IL.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for LEAPs but can be included with the implementation..-->
-Over 30 DAOs have adopted Bancor’s single sided staking for their treasury management.
+Over 30 DAOs [https://blog.bancor.network/nexus-mutual-joins-30-daos-adopting-bancors-dao-treasury-management-solution-2eb60b762259] have adopted Bancor’s single sided staking for their treasury management.

 Sample Bootstrapping Event: https://etherscan.io/tx/0xa6f0dd4bbd6c3c8fda0e20b3164294782b4fc36799f7785ccbd56edc0e623c2d